SCU-Hand with Integrated Single-Sheet Valve: A Funnel-Shaped Robotic Hand for Milligram-Scale Powder Handling: Related Work

 \subsection{Approaches for Robotic Powder Weighing}

 Various approaches have been proposed for robotic powder weighing, ranging from dedicated commercial products to general-purpose robotic manipulation methods.

-Representative commercial systems include Quantos (Mettler-Toledo International Inc.), GDU-P and GDU-S SWIL (Chemspeed Technologies AG).
-Quantos and GDU-P employ screw and valve mechanisms to transport powders incrementally from preloaded dispensing heads~\cite{christensen2021automation}.
-Quantos uses a spiral screw to push powders, while GDU-P combines a valve with a screw, enabling dispensing across a wide range from milligrams up to approximately 100\,g.
+Representative commercial systems include Quantos (Mettler-Toledo International Inc.) and GDU-S SWIL (Chemspeed Technologies AG).
+Quantos employs screw and valve mechanisms to transport powders incrementally from preloaded dispensing heads~\cite{christensen2021automation}.
+Quantos uses a spiral screw to push powders, enabling dispensing across a wide range from milligrams up to approximately 100\,g.
 The screw mechanism also crushes agglomerates during feeding, thereby improving dispensing stability.
-By contrast, GDU-S SWIL uses a glass capillary to scoop and release powders of less than 30\,mg.
-While these systems achieve high precision, they are limited in the amount that can be handled; powders can be scooped from various containers, but only in very small quantities.
-Other approaches include vibration-based powder feeder~\cite{3PInnovation_VibratoryFeeder}.Since powders are transported without direct contact, the surfaces that interact with powders are simple, and the system can dispense powders with poor flowability that do not flow under their own weight.
+By contrast, GDU-S SWIL uses a glass capillary to aspirate and release powders of less than 30\,mg.
+While these systems achieve high precision, they are limited to handling very small quantities.
+Other approaches include vibration-based powder feeder~\cite{3PInnovation_VibratoryFeeder}.
+Since powders are transported without direct contact, the surfaces that interact with powders are simple, and the system can dispense powders with poor flowability that do not flow under their own weight.
 However, their weighing precision is generally lower than that of screw-based systems.

 Research inspired by human scooping operations has also been reported.
 Schenck et al.~\cite{schenck2017learning} demonstrated automated powder scooping and dumping using a learning-based approach.
 Kadokawa et al.~\cite{kadokawa2023learning} achieved 0.1\,mg weighing precision in the 5--15\,mg range using a robot equipped with a very small spatula.
 Clarke et al.~\cite{clarke2018learning} attached a microphone to a custom scoop and estimated powder mass from acoustic signals, enabling weighing of relatively coarse granular materials such as plastic pellets and coffee beans.